antoio/appfahrt/README.md

 ![Appfahrt Icon](https://github.com/antoio/appfahrt/blob/master/appfahrt/src/assets/icons/icon-384x384.png "Appfahrt")

 This project is currently work in progress. 🏗

+Appfahrt lets you check the Stationboards from your nearest Location.
+All mayor Train, Bus and Tramstations in Switzerland are available and fetched from https://transport.opendata.ch.

+As a registered User you are able to create and order Favorite stations.

 visit [www.appfahrt.ch](http://appfahrt-1537907755048.firebaseapp.com) for the current Version

+## Features
+- Traindata API from opendata.ch
+- PWA functionalities for best mobile experience
+- Fully configurable Dashboard
+- Find nearest station with a Google Maps integration

 # 🔁 Dependencies